Supercharge Your Clinic’s Profit with This Formula

 Graphic showing registration details for upcoming webinar titled, "How to Grow a Successful Patient-Centered Obesity Medicine Practice"

-Alterra Health and its parent company Puente Holdings, LLC provide education, coaching, guides, support, and programs for patients.
+Alterra Health and its parent company Puente Holdings, LLC provide education, coaching, guides, support, and lifestyle programs.
 Individual results may vary.
-This article should not be construed as medical advice.
+Not a medical provider.
+This should not be construed as medical advice.
 For all clinical questions, please consult your medical provider.